 Beatrice Rogers remembers me well.
 She was my fifth grade teacher when I got my first motorized wheelchair.
 She remembers that I’d had it less than an hour when I ran over her foot.
 Mrs. Rogers was a wonderful teacher who made her classroom interesting by always having projects going on.
 I had a nice chat with her at the reunion and it brought back memories.

-[Image the ramp]
+mouse click move up [Image the ramp]

 My most memorable experience of the chair was the first day I drove up and down “The Big Ramp.”
 Roberts School was designed from the beginning as a school for the handicapped.
 Why they made it multilevel and two story is a mystery to me.
 There were small ramps between various ground levels and they were quite tame.
 My motorized wonder easily climbed them.
 Going down them I always made sure the way was clear and then I would let it fly downhill.
 But I didn’t discover that my wheelchair behaved differently on ramps until I tackled The Big Ramp.

 Grades six through high school as well as the therapy departments were on the second floor and accessed by either elevator or ramp.
 One day soon after I got my new chair, I had to go upstairs to practice for a music program with the upper grades.
 Rather than wait on the elevator with the other fifth graders, I ventured up the big ramp alone.